digipres/publications/ipres/ipres-2013/papers/tap-a-tiered-preservation-model-for-digital-resources.md

   set of factors and includes examples of how the model can be applied at an academic library.'
 creators:
-- Qasim, Umar
+- Umar Qasim
-- Farnel, Sharon
+- Sharon Farnel
-- Huck, John
+- John Huck
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378063/download
 grand_parent: iPRES